hn374/Developer-Notes/Java/HeadFirstJava.md

 If you want your class to be serializable, you must implement the Serializable interface.

 Mark a variable as transient if it can't or shouldn't be saved.

+When an object is deserialized, the JVM attempts to bring the object back to life by making a new object on the heap that has the same state the serialized object had at the time it was serialized.
+The object's variables are given the values from the serialized state.

+Static variables are not saved and when an object is deserialized, it will have whatever static variable its class currently has.

+Saving objects through serialization is the easiest way to save and restore data between runnings of a Java program.

+## Chapter 15: Making A Connection